Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Introduction

 \section{Introduction}

-In the current artificial intelligence (AI) era, machine learning-based predictions have become central to applied data analysis across various fields.
-In parallel, the ongoing technological revolution in measurement systems now enables the acquisition of extremely high-resolution data, generating large-scale samples across diverse scientific domains—such as engineering, biology, and medicine—with the potential for groundbreaking insights.
-However, these measurements are frequently subject to significant device errors, which can compromise the discoveries and predictions \citep{carroll2006measurement}.
-Collecting error-free measurements remains a major challenge in many modern research problems, including epidemiology \citep{doi:10.1126/science.aal3618}, clinical trials \citep{doi:10.1191/1740774504cn057oa}, agriculture \citep{desiere2018land}, econometrics \citep{thompson2007overview}, computer vision \citep{brodley1999identifying,xiao2015learning}, and natural language processing \citep{garg2021towards,havrilla2024understanding}.
-However, state-of-the-art machine learning methods often are not designed to handle measurement-related errors in observed data \citep{li2021learning,song2022learning}.
-Such oversight can critically impact decision-making processes; for instance, in medicine, an inaccurate diagnosis or patient reclassification can have serious consequences from the clinical, social, and economic points of view.
+In the current era of artificial intelligence, machine learning has become central to applied data analysis.
+Concurrently, advancements in measurement systems now enable the acquisition of high-resolution, large-scale datasets across diverse scientific domains, including engineering, biology, and medicine.
+However, these measurements are frequently compromised by significant errors, which can fundamentally undermine scientific discoveries and predictive accuracy \citep{carroll2006measurement}.
+Obtaining error-free measurements remains a pervasive challenge across modern research landscapes, ranging from epidemiology \citep{doi:10.1126/science.aal3618}, clinical trials \citep{doi:10.1191/1740774504cn057oa}, and agriculture \citep{desiere2018land}, to econometrics \citep{thompson2007overview}, computer vision \citep{brodley1999identifying,xiao2015learning}, and natural language processing \citep{garg2021towards,havrilla2024understanding}.
+Crucially, many state-of-the-art machine learning methods are not designed to accommodate such measurement errors \citep{li2021learning,song2022learning}; ignoring them can severely affect decision-making processes.
+For instance, in medical contexts, inaccurate diagnoses or patient misclassifications stemming from noisy data can lead to severe consequences from clinical, social, and economic perspectives.

+Methods that account for potential measurement errors and produce valid statistical inferences have predominantly arisen in statistical science applications, such as in medicine, and with a historical focus on signal processing.
+Examples of these methods include the observed likelihood approach \citep{zucker2005pseudo}, the conditional score method \citep{stefanski1987conditional}, the corrected estimating equation method \citep{nakamura1990corrected, wang2000expected, wang2012corrected}, and simulation-based exploration techniques \citep{carroll1996asymptotics}.
+These classical methods address the measurement error by constructing asymptotically unbiased estimators from error-contaminated data.
+However, deriving such estimators is nontrivial, often model-specific, and may require expertise beyond that of the typical investigator.
+In addition, the above methods are based on asymptotic theories for classical estimators such as $M$-estimators.
+It is not straightforward to extend these methods to accommodate common machine learning methods whose asymptotic properties can be complicated and understudied.